 The operator $V_R$ is not exactly $Q$ acting on the finite periodic system defined by $\mathcal{R}$, which is depicted in the third expression in Fig.~\ref{fig:vr}.
-Instead, there are ``defects'' near the boundary of $R$ where the Margolus representation is inverted and has its orientation reversed.
-However, we show that $V_R$ is equivalent to $Q$ up to composition with an FDQC.
-Given any QCA $Q$, we show that its inverse $Q^{-1}$ is related to its orientation-reversed self $\bar{Q}$ by an FDQC.
+Instead, $V_R$ realizes $Q$ on the front of $\mathcal{R}$ and $\bar{Q}^{-1}$ on the back of $\mathcal{R}$, with the two operators being blended near the edges.
+To fix this, we show that $V_R$ is equivalent to $Q$ up to composition with an FDQC. {Given any 1D QCA $Q$}, we show that its inverse $Q^{-1}$ is related to its orientation-reversed self $\bar{Q}$ by an FDQC.
 This is intuitively clear for 1D QCA such as the shift QCA: reversing the direction of the shift is the same as inverting it.
-Generally, $\bar{Q}$ will not equal $Q^{-1}$, but they will differ only by an FDQC in 1D.
-Indeed, if we let $ind(Q)$ be the rational-valued index of $Q$ as defined in Ref.~\cite{Gross2012}, then it is straightforward to show that $ind(Q^{-1})=ind(Q)^{-1}=ind(\bar{Q})$, which implies that $Q^{-1}$ and $\bar{Q}$ differ by an FDQC in 1D \cite{Gross2012}.
+Generally, $\bar{Q}$ will not equal $Q^{-1}$, but they will differ only by an FDQC in 1D \footnote{Indeed, if we let $\ind(Q)$ be the rational-valued index of $Q$ as defined in Ref.~\cite{Gross2012}, then it is straightforward to show that $\ind(Q^{-1})=\ind(Q)^{-1}=\ind(\bar{Q})$, which implies that $Q^{-1}$ and $\bar{Q}$ differ by an FDQC in 1D \cite{Gross2012}.}.

-To explicitly construct the circuit which maps $\bar{Q}$ to $Q^{-1}$, we introduce the unitary $w = \bar{v}u$ where $\bar{v}$ is the spatial reversal (opposite orientation) of $v$ obtained by exchanging the left and right input and output Hilbert spaces.
-Graphically,
+To explicitly construct the circuit which maps $\bar{Q}$ to $Q^{-1}$, we introduce the unitary $w = \bar{v}u$ where $\bar{v}$ is the spatial reversal (opposite orientation) of $v$ obtained by exchanging the left and right input and output Hilbert spaces. {That is, $v_{i,j}=\bar{v}_{j,i}$.} Graphically,